So are you thinking of starting a blog? Or interested to see how to set one up, and what goes on behind the scenes?

 2) A name.
 Ah well this can be a tough one.
 No-one can tell you what to call your blog, it has to strike a cord with you.
 Whilst in keeping with the theme of your blog.
 My tip is ask friends, and have around 5 names and see what they like best.

 3) Pick your platform.
 Blogger and WordPress both offer free sites.
-I am on Blogger and I love it, but I know a lot of people prefer WordPress.
+I have recently moved to WordPress from Blogger and I am so happy I made the switch.
+WordPress is the better option in terms of improved SEO, and the plugins.
 Visit both and see what you feel suits you best.
 Be sure whatever platform you choose that you have a contact page, with your email address clearly displayed.
 If a brand stumbles across your blog and wants to work with you, they will want to access this information easily and quickly.

 4) Before you launch your blog, have around 5-10 posts already in your drafts.
 Readers like consistency.
 You will have to post at least a couple of times a week to begin.
 (If not for the whole time you decide to blog).
 A great tip is to always try and have a couple of back-up posts in your drafts for when you are lacking inspiration.